huanfengc/wza-nlo-ew/README.md

 ## Cite

-When the program is used for a publication, please cite:
+**When the program is used for a publication, please cite:**

+H. Cheng and D. Wackeroth, *NLO electroweak and QCD corrections to the production of a photon with three charged lepton plus missing energy at the LHC*, [arXiv:2112.12052](https://arxiv.org/abs/2112.12052).

 S. Actis, A. Denner, L. Hofer, A. Scharf and S. Uccirati, *Recursive generation of one-loop amplitudes in the Standard Model*, JHEP, 04, 037 (2013), [arXiv:1211.6316](https://arxiv.org/abs/1211.6316).